In today’s episode, I’m going to be sharing with you how to articulate your unique value proposition in your messaging and marketing.

 This ensures that it’s connecting with people at the appropriate level for what stage they are in, in terms of the customer journey.

-Instead of looking at your messaging as this one thing that you need to just nail and as this one section of words that you can just spew out over and over again, view all of the words that you use in your business – as well as your visuals – as part of your messaging ecosystem.
-And then when you are clear on what it is you want to say in that ecosystem and where it’s appropriate to say it for each person, then it makes it so much easier to be able to speak about your business in a way that makes sense to people.
+Instead of looking at your messaging as this one thing that you need to just nail, view all of the words that you use in your business – as well as your visuals – as part of your messaging ecosystem.
+When you are clear on what it is you want to say in that ecosystem and where it’s appropriate to say it for each person, it makes it so much easier to be able to speak about your business in a way that makes sense to people.

 If you’re struggling to articulate your unique value proposition and if you’re struggling to articulate your messaging, then chances are the issue goes back to your niche.